Collapse of turbulence in optimised curved pipe flow: Results and discussion

-The combined effect of increased streamwise curvature and the weaker secondary motion suppresses turbulence and reduces the mean velocity gradient.
-Consequently, the optimized bend achieves a 53\% reduction in pressure loss relative to the baseline bend, confirmed by experiment (Fig.~\ref{fig:ke_pressure}(b)).
-Due to relaminarization, its pressure loss is 36\% below that of a fully developed straight turbulent pipe of equal length at the same Reynolds number.
-Furthermore, based on our pressure loss measurements, this behavior persists at higher Reynolds numbers beyond $\mathrm{Re_D}=20000$.
-As shown in Fig.~\ref{fig:geoParam_tke_pk}(b), the primary difference in the TKE and TKE production of OPT 10k and OPT 20k is in the re-transition region beyond $s\approx 20$, where the geometry returns to a straight circular pipe due to the optimization constraint.
-At $Re_D=20000$, the residual turbulent slugs near $s\approx 20$ grow more rapidly, and turbulence recovers faster in the straight section of the pipe (see Fig.~\ref{fig:lambda2}(d) and Fig.~\ref{fig:geoParam_tke_pk}(b)).
-Nevertheless, in the relaminarizing region from $s= 8$ to $s= 18$, the TKE and TKE production remain largely unchanged between OPT~10k and OPT~20k, indicating only a weak Reynolds-number dependence (see Fig.~\ref{fig:geoParam_tke_pk}(b)).
+The combined effect of increased streamwise curvature and the weaker secondary motion suppresses turbulence (see supplementary movie 2) and reduces the mean velocity gradient.
+Consequently, the optimised bend achieves a 53\% reduction in pressure loss relative to the baseline bend, confirmed by experiment in figure~\ref{fig:tke_pressure}(b).
+Due to relaminarisation, its pressure loss is 36\% below that of a fully developed straight turbulent pipe of equal length at the same Reynolds number.
+Furthermore, based on our pressure loss measurements, this behaviour persists beyond $\mathrm{Re_D}=20,000$.
+However, pressure loss data alone is not conclusive evidence of relaminarisation.
+As shown in figure~\ref{fig:tke_pressure}(a), the primary difference in the TKE and TKE production of OPT 10k and OPT 20k is in the re-transition region beyond $S\approx 20$, where the geometry returns to a straight circular pipe due to the optimisation constraint.
+At $Re_D=20,000$, the residual turbulent slugs near $S\approx 20$ grow more rapidly, and turbulence recovers faster in the straight section of the pipe (see figure~\ref{fig:lambda2}(d) and figure~\ref{fig:tke_pressure}(a)).
+Nevertheless, in the relaminarising region from $S= 8$ to $S= 18$, the TKE and TKE production remain largely unchanged between OPT~10k and OPT~20k, indicating only a weak Reynolds-number dependence (see figure~\ref{fig:tke_pressure}(a)).
+It is worth noting that, in addition to the primary mechanisms discussed above, the optimised geometry also benefits from two secondary effects that further reduce the objective function.
+First, the favourable pressure gradient near the bend exit contributes to the stabilisation of the remaining turbulent patches on the outer wall.
+Second, the cross-sectional area increases in the modified bend, and the flow momentarily reaches a minimum local Reynolds number of approximately $Re_{D}^{\mathrm{loc}}\approx 0.65\,Re_D$ corresponding to $Re_{D}^{\mathrm{loc}}\approx 13,000$ for OPT~20k (see Appendix~\ref{app:extraData}).
+This increase in area reduces the mean velocity gradient and contributes to the reduction in the frictional losses, but it is not sufficient to induce relaminarisation at sufficiently high Reynolds numbers.
+We simulated the flow in a straight pipe with a local cross-sectional area equal to that of our optimised geometry, and observed a $32\%$ reduction in pressure loss due to the local area increase.
+However, relaminarisation effects are absent due to the lack of curvature-induced mechanisms.
+In the curved case, an increase in cross-sectional area alone may reduce frictional losses, but relaminarisation requires suppression of the Dean vortices, which necessitates reducing the centrifugal forcing term in Eq.~\eqref{eq:Ws} by adopting an oval cross section.